z3ugma/z3ugma.github.io/_posts/2016-09-30-tiny-rainstorm.markdown

 With some "inspect element" I found the source files and made a tiny (just 35k) version that loops, is visually attractive, doesn't track me, and loads instantly.

-You can view the published webpage [here](/files/tinyrain.html) or [downloaded the raw file to use onyour site](https://raw.githubusercontent.com/z3ugma/z3ugma.github.io/master/files/tinyrain.html)
+You can view the published webpage [here](/files/tinyrain.html) or [downloaded the raw file to use on your site](https://raw.githubusercontent.com/z3ugma/z3ugma.github.io/master/files/tinyrain.html)

 {% highlight html %}
 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Strict//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-strict.dtd">